auxua/MensaApp/README.md

 * Mensa - Basic Regex and Data-Management
 * MensaApp - Shared Project for UI, MVVM, Adapters and Localization Content
 * MensaApp.WinPhone/Droid/iOS - The actual projects for the target mobile platforms, containing platform-specific code, Manifests, images
+* MensaAppWin - A new shared project which is almost identical to MensaApp but also targets a UWP project
+* MensaAppWin.UWP - The actual UWP project which targets Windows 10 devices (PC, Mobile, XBOX)
 * MensaConsole - Simple Testing Console Application for the Importer